Skip to main content

 ENS nomination and visa fees

-The sponsorship obligations regarding nomination costs only applies to TSS applications.
+The sponsorship obligations regarding nomination costs only applies to SID applications.
 ENS visa application fees are also not directly captured by the sponsorship obligations in 2.87 of the Regulations.
 However, an ENS application is impacted by section 245AR of the Act.
 Broadly speaking, section 245AR notes that persons who ask for or receive a benefit in return for a “sponsorship-related event” can be subject to criminal prosecution, civil penalties and/or various administrative penalties.

 What is a “sponsorship-related event”?